JackSzwergold/Writing/memories/Iron Maiden, Guns and Video Games.md

 “Jack!” he shouted entusiastically, “Come here!
 I want to show you something!” he added.

-“Pa!” my friend said, “Come on?” he said.
+“Pa!” my friend said, “Come on?” he added a bit frantically.

 “Don’t worry!
-Done’t worry!” he said, “Jack come here let me show you something…” he said as he walked into the master bedroom next door.
+Done’t worry!” he said, “Jack come here let me show you something,” he said as he walked into the master bedroom next door.
 I followed.

 As I walked in, I saw him rummage through a nightstand next to the bed.
 The room itself was basic Russian gaudy: While the apartment itself wasn’t big, the master bedroom was tricked out, ornate and over-decorated.
 Lots of mirrors and details that made you feel like you lived in a playhouse, but for real.